Share this:

 Activism

-Herndon was becoming more involved in the Communist Party, as he found it to be the first organization he had encountered that was not racist.
-Embracing their ideals, he became an organizer for the Unemployment Council in Atlanta.
+Herndon became increasingly involved in the Communist Party, viewing it as the first organization encountered that was not racist.
+Aligning with the ideals, work began as an organizer for the Unemployment Council in Atlanta.

-The U.S. Supreme Court overturned Herndon’s conviction and freed him in 1937.
+The U.S. Supreme Court overturned Herndon’s conviction.
 Herndon’s appeal was assisted by the International Labor Defense attorney Benjamin Davis, Jr., and a four-year publicity campaign led by well-known leaders such as C. Vann Woodward, Thurgood Marshall, A. Philip Randolph, and Whitney North Seymour, Sr.

 Herndon’s case showed how race-neutral legal strategies could combine race-conscious publicity strategies to unite diverse groups in mass protest.
-It also was a landmark decision that united the struggle for civil rights and liberties, becoming a cornerstone of the civil rights movement.
-Lawyers and activists still cite it today as they fight for the rights of all people.
+The case was also a landmark decision that united the struggle for civil rights and liberties, becoming a cornerstone of the civil rights movement.
+Lawyers and activists still cite it today as the rights of all people are fought for.

 Related Article: Charles Young – The Buffalo Soldier Who Paved the Way for Equality